 “I wanted to always lead with value and lead with trust.
 A better way for me to do that was providing content that really mattered.
 Valuable content that people couldn’t find elsewhere.
 As a local expert in my community, I was the perfect person to be able to create it and then distribute it.”

 Judy Weniger, CEO of Weniger Group

-Take Sarita Dua or Tom Flanagan who are both believers in posting helpful tidbits of content for their followers on Twitter that lead back to content on their blogs:
+Take Tom Flanagan, who is a believer in posting helpful tidbits of content for his followers on Twitter that lead back to content on their blogs:

 — Tom Flanagan (@tflan) March 1, 2017

-These agents prove that not all of your content has to be a sales pitch.
-Content that is clearly not a sales pitch is attractive to everyone… including those you want to sell to.
+These agents prove that not all your content must be a sales pitch.
+Content that is not a sales pitch is attractive to everyone… including those you want to sell to.

 Weiniger’s Facebook account reveals how every realtor should use social media.
 One obvious application is posting pictures of houses that are for sale.

-Because while you don’t want to be overbearing, you also don’t want to totally avoid talking about houses.
+Because while you don’t want to be overbearing, you also don’t want to avoid talking about houses totally.
 People know you’re a realtor and they want to see what you have to offer.
 Pictures are a great way to do that.

 Heck, even people who aren’t looking for a house might reconsider if they see some incredible pictures of an affordable home.